gridsmartercities/bmi-calculator-flutter/README.md

-# bmi_calculator_flutter

-Flutter app to calculate a BMI
+# BMI Calculator in Flutter

-## This app talks to an api to calculate a BMI
+An app that talks to an api to calculate a BMI.